iGOR121/iGOR121/README.md

 - 💬 Ask me about ...
 - 😄 Pronouns: ...
 -->
-I’m currently working on my lineage-15.1 for peach
+I’m currently working on nothing (pissed off because of project fluid)

 I’m currently learning to dev
 <!-- I’m looking to collaborate on making buildable kernel for xiaomi toco